nicehash/NiceHashMiner/doc/Plugins/InternalSettings/MinerCustomActionSettings.md

 ## How to use Ethlargement-Pill (even though it has been removed)

-Since Ethlargement-pill was removed from the official NHM release you must download the executable yourself (here) -> https://github.com/Virosa/ETHlargementPill/raw/master/ETHlargementPill-r2.exe
+Since Ethlargement-pill was removed from the official NHM release you must download the executable yourself [HERE](https://github.com/Virosa/ETHlargementPill/raw/master/ETHlargementPill-r2.exe).

 Place the downloaded .exe in the installation directory of your NHM.
-In order to ensure that only one ethlargement process is running, create a .bat file in the NHM installation directory
+In order to ensure that only one ethlargement process is running, create a .bat file in the NHM installation directory:
 ```BAT
 tasklist /nh /fi "imagename eq ETHlargementPill-r2.exe" | find /i "ETHlargementPill-r2.exe" > nul || (start ETHlargementPill-r2.exe)
 ```
-The above bat script checks if the ethlargement process is already running, and start it only if it is not.
+The above bat script checks if the ethlargement process is already running, and starts it only if it is not.

 Configure the `algorithm_custom_actions` in your desired plugin:
 ```JSON
 {